 This is the dimension of change to which the contribution of most volunteerism initiatives are seemingly linked.
-With regard to the first, in 2015, the State of the world's volunteerism report could studies were built with and by the member organizations based on a common need to understand, improve and valorize the network's impact and practices.
-Several key members such as Solidarités Jeunesses (France) and IWO (Korea), played an important role catalyzing the participatory research process, undertaken with the support of universities such us the University of Illinois and John Hopkins University (USA), the University of Salzburg (Austria), UKM University (Malaysia) and Myongji University (Korea).
+With regard to the first, in 2015, the State of the world's volunteerism report (SWVR) gathered global evidence and found that volunteerism contributes to enhancing voice and participation,

+59. CCVIS studies were built with and by the member organizations based on a common need to understand, improve and valorize the network's impact and practices.
+Several key members such as Solidarités Jeunesses (France) and IWO (Korea), played an important role catalyzing the participatory research process, undertaken with the support of universities such us the University of Illinois and John Hopkins University (ISA), the University of Salzburg (Austria), UKM University (Malaysia) and Myongji University (Korea).
 CCVIS recognizes that the indicators integrated here are also based on several recognized standards and categories developed in several other studies valuing attitudinal and behaviour change.
 We cannot present references to all these important research efforts in this paper.
 For now, we thank the CCIVS for granting direct access to preliminary research findings, demonstrating changes at personal and interpersonal levels and taking into account volunteer participation in workcamps and mid- and long-term volunteering experiences.
 We expect to continue exploring these important matters with a global perspective.